At this time, using an Apple computer was a distant memory. (As in, an elementary school memory.)

 Coming from a PC world, understanding how to use a Mac made me feel like I no longer knew how to use a computer.
 Of all the functions I learned, knowing how to use a screenshot was one of the very first tasks I needed to prioritize.
 (Thankfully, I did at least know how to turn it on and access the internet…)

-The good news is screenshots on a Mac are easy -- I promise!
+The good news is, like how to take a screenshot on an iPhone, screenshots on a Mac are easy -- I promise!
 Plus, there are plenty of ways you can take them.

 How to screenshot on Mac

-When I started to use a Mac computer, I tried -- momentarily -- to avoid to screenshots.
-When I realized I couldn’t go one week without them, I searched in the Mac App store and Google chrome extensions looking for a tool that would replicate my PC screenshot experience.
+When I started to use a Mac computer, I didn't know how to screenshot using an Apple product.
+I tried -- momentarily -- to avoid to screenshots.
+When I realized I couldn’t go one week without them, I searched in the Mac App store and Google chrome extensions looking for a tool that would replicate how to screenshot on Windows.